Kierandoolan/buy-and-sell-auto-project-four/README.md

 - Profile log in so you can read about the user and possible see if they have sold cars on the site before.

-- Contact Form Sent to my email account along with my django admin account.
-I did try to include this feature but i was having trouble with SendGrid who would authorise my email.
-[This link is what i tried to set it up with.](https://www.twilio.com/blog/build-contact-form-python-django-twilio-sendgrid)
+- Contact Form sent to my email account along with my django admin account.
+I did try to include this feature but i was having trouble with SendGrid who wouldn't authorise my email.
+[This link is what i tried to set it up with.](https://www.twilio.com/blog/build-contact-form-python-django-twilio-sendgrid).
+I will try this with gmail the simple mail transfer protocol (SMTP) in the future

-- Signing up with Social Media Accounts
+- Signing up with Social Media Accounts.

 - Search Bar that filters through cars.